 Dentistry for Children has expanded its services to include orthodontics for children.
-We are excited to offer FREE Orthodontic Consultations for kids at our Toms River, Howell, Neptune, and Jackson locations.
-Parents seeking orthodontic care for their children in Ocean County, New Jersey can now save time and avoid the hassle of finding an additional practice for orthodontic treatment.
+We are excited to offer FREE Orthodontic Consultations for kids at our Toms River, Howell, Jackson, Cliffside Park, and Jersey City locations.
+Parents seeking orthodontic care in Ocean, Monmouth, and Bergen Counties can now save time and avoid the hassle of finding an additional practice for orthodontic treatment.
 Our kid-friendly practices provide patients and families with a comfortable, consistent experience from comprehensive dentistry to full orthodontic care!

 Pediatric dentistry and orthodontics go hand in hand, as the American Association of Orthodontists recommends that children have their first orthodontic exam no later than the age of seven.
 Having an experienced orthodontist alongside our team of pediatric dentists allows for greater collaboration between our doctors, which is more beneficial to your child’s oral health.